 Clinical AI governance software built for hospitals and health systems

-TRAIGA helps healthcare organizations inventory every clinical AI system, run patient-harm risk assessments, generate patient-facing disclosures required by TRAIGA, and produce board-ready AI governance reports — all in one HIPAA-compatible platform.
+Risk Meridian helps healthcare organizations inventory every clinical AI system, run patient-harm risk assessments, document the patient-facing AI-use disclosures TRAIGA requires of healthcare providers, and produce board-ready AI governance reports — all in one HIPAA-aware platform that needs no PHI.

 TRAIGA enforcement provisions

-Which clinical AI systems require governance under TRAIGA?
+Which clinical AI systems carry the most governance risk?

 Clinical decision support systems